Where Did the Polynesians Really Come From?

 Could the Polynesians Have Origins in South America?

-One early theory of the origin of Polynesians is that they came from South America and sailed west eventually reaching the Polynesian triangle.
-This was proposed by the archaeologist, writer, and explorer Thor Heyerdahl, who even constructed a Polynesian outrigger canoe and, with a team, sailed it west of Easter Island from the South American coast.
-This demonstrated the feasibility of using a primitive craft such as an outrigger canoe to cross the Pacific.
+One early theory of the origin of Polynesians is that they came from South America and sailed west, eventually reaching the Polynesian triangle.
+This was proposed by the archaeologist, writer, and explorer Thor Heyerdahl, who even constructed a Polynesian balsa wood raft and, with a team, sailed it west of Easter Island from the South American coast.
+This demonstrated the feasibility of using a primitive craft to cross the Pacific.

 - Ghost Beliefs in Polynesia: When Spirits Return and Possess

 - Ancient Skulls Give Insights into Origins of Polynesians

 - Disney ALMOST Got It Right: From Moana to Mayhem, The Mythology Behind the Real Maui